git-jamil/django-boilerplate/docs/developing-locally.rst

 Summary
 -------

 Congratulations, you have made it!
-Keep on reading to unleash full potential of dxh_py Django.
+Keep on reading to unleash full potential of devxhub_python Django.